 I’m interested in social interaction and the cognitive mechanisms that allow people to flexibly coordinate and communicate with one another.
-In particular, I’ve focused on the formation of social conventions and norms.
-I work on these problems using interactive multi-player experiments and computational models of language and social reasoning.
+And I’ve been particularly interested in the formation of social conventions and norms.
+I work on these problems using interactive multi-player experiments and computational models of communication and social reasoning.
 Here’s a recent workshop talk that is reasonably representative.